ncachanosky/econ-lecture-notes/content/econometrics/Lecture 02/Section 1.md

 ---
 # Title, summary, and page position.
-linktitle: "Univariate regression"
+linktitle: "Univariate regressions"
 weight: 1

 # Page metadata.
-title: Univariate regression
+title: Univariate regressions
 type: book  # Do not modify.
 ---

 ---
 ## What is Ordinary Least Squares (OLS)?
-[OLS](https://en.wikipedia.org/wiki/Ordinary_least_squares) is the most common method to estimate the *parameters* of a linear regression such that the sum of the **square errors** is minimized.
+[OLS](https://en.wikipedia.org/wiki/Ordinary_least_squares) is the most common method to estimate the *parameters* of a linear regression such that the sum of the **squared errors** is minimized.
 In more general terms, OLS is one application of a group of *linear least squares* methods.

 Assume we want to estimate the linear relationship between mileage (mpg) $(Y)$ of autombiles with respect to its weight $(x)$.
 The dependent variable is $Y$ and $x$ is the regressor.
 Then, we are assuming that $Y$ has a linear relationship with respect to its weight.